 2. Jagdish Chandra Bose

-Jagdish Chandra Bose was a Bengali physicist, biologist, biophysicist, botanist, archaeologist, a connoisseur of fine arts, and an early writer of science fiction.
+Jagdish Chandra Bose was a Bengali physicist, biologist, biophysicist, botanist, archaeologist, connoisseur of fine arts, and early writer of science fiction.

 He pioneered the investigation of radio and microwave optics, made significant contributions to plant science, and laid the foundations for experimental science in India.

 Bose pursued selfless research and experimentation without any desire for personal enrichment or fame, which is a big reason why so few people know about his work today.